flengyel/ArcInfoGrid2Shapefile/README.md

 aig2shp.py: ArcInfo Grid ASCII to ESRI Shapefile conversion
 =====================
 Vectorization of ArcInfo Grid ASCII files as ESRI Shapefiles.
-Python program to convert an ArcInfo Grid ASCII raster file to an ESRI shapefile with a single layer containing oriented grid square polygons centered at the pixels of the grid, each containing an attribute value equal to the value of the corresponding ArcInfo raster pixel.
+Python program to convert an ArcInfo Grid ASCII raster file to an ESRI shapefile in one of two formats:

+# with a single layer containing oriented grid square polygons centered at the pixels of the grid; and
+# with a single layer containing "dissolved" polygons.
+The dissolve is performed
+in the (row, column) coordinates of the raster space.

+Each polygon contains an attribute value equal to the value of the corresponding ArcInfo raster pixel.

 The ArcInfo Grid ASCII header <code>cellsize</code> parameter determines the size of the grid squares.

 In contrast to the [ArcGIS Raster to Polygon](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//001200000008000000) and the [gdal_polygonize.py](http://www.gdal.org/gdal_polygonize.html)